 - Listen to a portable, battery-operated or hand-crank radio for updated emergency information and instructions.

 - Look for and extinguish small fires.
 Fire is the most common hazard after an earthquake.

 - Clean up spilled medications, bleach, gasoline or other flammable liquids immediately.

-- Open closet and cabinet doors carefully as contents may have shifted.
+- Open closets and cabinet doors carefully as contents may have shifted.